 Supportive careIsolate the bird from the flock and place in a safe, comfortable, warm location (your own chicken "intensive care unit") with easy access to water and food.
 Limit stress.
 Call your veterinarian.

-Intestinal motility modifiersMetoclopramide (Reglan) or cisapride (Propulsid), given orally, IM or subcutaneous (under the skin).
-Only if there is no obstruction in the lower GI tract.
+Intestinal motility modifiersMetoclopramide (Reglan) or cisapride (Propulsid); only if there is no obstruction in the lower GI tract.

 Intestinal protectantsSucralfate